SAP-samples/btp-setup-automator/README.md

 > docker container run --rm -it -d --name "btp-setup-automator" "ghcr.io/sap-samples/btp-setup-automator:main"
 > ```

 You can also use the provided `run` files to pull the image from the registry and start the container via one command.
-To do so execute the following command:
+To do so execute the following command (clone this repo to make the commands available to you):

 - bash (macOS/Linux)